 Professors or students who believe that a student or classmate is recording classroom proceedings or using recordings made by the professor either without the professor’s consent or in violation of the specified terms of the agreed-upon academic accommodation plan will submit an incident report through the Associate Academic Dean’s office for review and final determination of whether to bring student conduct charges.

 Reporting obligations for Responsible Employees do not change by instructional modality (e.g. face-to-face, online).
 If a student or another employee reports concerns involving potential sexual misconduct (including sexual assault, intimate partner violence, stalking, sexual harassment or sexual exploitation), you should report that to Melissa Nichols, Title IX and ADA Coordinator, as soon as possible (and in no event more than 24 hours after it is reported to you).
-If you are unsure whether you are a Responsible Employee or have any questions about reporting, please review this FAQ.
+If you are unsure whether you are a Mandated Reporter or have any questions about reporting, please review this FAQ.
 How can I report concerns if I am not on campus and what happens with a report?
 You can report by sending Melissa Nichols an email or using the online reporting form.
 Consistent with the way we typically respond to reports, Melissa will reach out to the individual who reported concerns to obtain more information.
 If they are the potential complainant, Melissa will advise them of their reporting options, assess the need for any accommodations and connect them with resources.
 As a reminder, absent a safety concern for the Furman community, the decision regarding how to proceed generally belongs to the complainant.
 If someone wishes to proceed with an investigation and disciplinary process, we will conduct any investigations and any other proceedings remotely if necessary (using Zoom videoconferencing and other technology) unless we are able to do so in person.
 We will work with students on an individual basis to identify appropriate support resources that may be available to them during this time.
 The Student Success Coordinators in Student Life can offer support services to students by phone and video conference.
 The Counseling Center can provide referral services for students and limited counseling services, depending on a student’s physical location.

-As our community navigates new virtual or flexible classroom norms, especially with the use of video conferencing, what was once private (e.g. bedroom wall art or decorations) are now suddenly public.
+As our community navigates new virtual and flexible classroom norms, especially with the use of video conferencing, what was once private (e.g. bedroom wall art or decorations) are now suddenly public.
 You are encouraged to have conversations about netiquette with your students (see a list of issues to discuss in the “Reviewing Netiquette” section here).
 In particular, it is worth noting that, while freedom of speech protections still exist in online learning settings, anything that would be inappropriate to bring to or display in class is still inappropriate in a virtual classroom.
 You should immediately address discriminatory or derogatory behavior in remote settings.
-If a student situates themselves in front of of a sexually explicit photo, for example, you should address this directly (privately through chat if possible) and have them move to a different location.
+If a student situates themselves in front of a sexually explicit photo, for example, you should address this directly (privately through chat if possible) and have them move to a different location.
 If a student does something more deliberate, such as sharing offensive material during a class time or engages in behavior directed at a specific person, you are expected to stop the behavior at the time it occurs (for example, by muting the video or audio of the student) and report the behavior so it can be handled, either through a Title IX process or through the regular student conduct process.

 Yes.
 Furman’s Bias Incident Response Team (BIRT), which is responsible for ensuring that affected students, staff, faculty, and visitors to campus have access to appropriate resources and to facilitate a coordinated campus response to bias-related incidents, is available to respond to any act of intolerance associated with any University-sponsored activity.
 Bias incidents that occur on campus or online as a part of University activities can be reported by visiting here.